How To Set Up Your Own Brewpub/Brewery

 Excise Duty (http://stateexcise.kar.nic.in/fee_structure.asp)

-- Excise Duty for Microbreweries ~ Rs 20. per Litre.
+- Excise Duty for Microbreweries ~ Rs 20. per Liter.

-- Flat Tax – 50% of the annual installed Capacity at the rate of Rs.5.00 per bulk litre.
+- Flat Tax – 50% of the annual installed Capacity at the rate of Rs.5.00 per bulk liter.
 The definition of the Installed Capacity keeps changing.
+Please check the current excise policy for up to date rates.

 Step 6 – Other Licenses